 In December 2005, the Company entered into an exclusive agreement to sub-license certain technology from Purpose, Co. ("Purpose"), which is owned by a stockholder of the Company ("Sub-License Agreement").
 Purpose entered into the original license agreement ("Original Agreement") with Brigham and Women's Hospital, Inc. ("Brigham and Women's") in August 2001.
 The Original Agreement shall remain in effect for the licensed patents owned by Brigham and Women's unless extended or terminated as provided for in the agreement.
 The technology is to be used to develop, manufacture, use and sell licensed products that cultivate cell or tissue development.
 The Sub-License Agreement extends to the expiration date of the last to expire domestic or foreign patents covered by the agreement.
-As of December 31, 2015, the Company has paid an aggregate \$941 over the term of the Sub-License Agreement in royalty and sub-license payments under the terms of the Sub-License Agreement, which was recorded to research and development expense in the condensed consolidated statements of operations.
+As of December 31, 2016, the Company has paid an aggregate \$1.0 million in royalty and sub-license payments under the terms of the Sub-License Agreement.

 The Sub-License Agreement was amended and restated in June 2012.
 Under the amended and restated agreement, the Company made Purpose the sole supplier of equipment the Company uses in its manufacturing processes, and granted Purpose distribution rights of the Company's products for certain territories.
-In exchange, Purpose allowed for the use of its technology (owned or licensed) and manufactured and serviced exogenous tissue processors by the Company.
-Under the terms of the agreement, as amended, Purpose granted the Company (a) exclusive rights to all of Purpose's technology (owned or licensed) related to the exogenous tissue processors, (b) continued supply of exogenous tissue processors during the Company's clinical trials, and (c) rights to manufacture the exogenous tissue processors at any location the Company chooses.
-In exchange for such consideration, the Company granted Purpose an exclusive license in Japan for the use of all of the Company's technology and made a payment of \$250 to reimburse Purpose for development costs on a next generation tissue processer.
+In exchange, Purpose allowed for the use of its technology (owned or licensed) and manufactured and serviced exogenous tissue processors used by the Company.
+Under the terms of the agreement, as amended, Purpose granted the Company: (a) exclusive rights to all of Purpose's technology (owned or licensed) related to the exogenous tissue processors, (b) continued supply of exogenous tissue processors during the Company's clinical trials, and (c) rights to manufacture the exogenous tissue processors at any location the Company chooses.
+In exchange for such consideration, the Company granted Purpose an exclusive license in Japan for the use of all of the Company's technology and made a payment of \$0.3 million to reimburse Purpose for development costs on a next generation tissue processor.